FatihKoz/DisposableSpecial/README.md

 Also there are some flight hour and cycle definitions for main checks, you can use them for all your fleet or you can go crazy and define realistic figures for each ICAO Type you have.
 Like an extended period for C172 but a realistic period for B738 etc. It is up to you, if you are using one or two similar types, then using the main settings would be practical but for a larger fleet, using [Disposable Basic](https://github.com/FatihKoz/DisposableBasic) and defining ICAO type specific periods would be much realistic.

 When you first install the update (or the module first time), your pireps will be read and a starting point for maintenance will be created.
 From that moment on, every accepted pirep will increase/decrease some values.
 Like a hard landing hits kindly on the current state of the aircraft (according to the landing rate of course) but a nice landing will make barely noticable impact.

-Below %75, you will be offered to perform a *Line Check* manually, also (for the time this readme is updated) A/B/C Checks are being started manually when needed.
-I need to find a sweet spot for them to be started automatically by the cron, right now I do not want to push something hurting your server performance.
+Upon pirep retrieval; Line Check and A/B/C checks will start automatically according to defined times/limits and main settings if required, VA staff can finish them manually if the aircraft in question is needed urgently.
+Otherwise cron will handle the automation.
+Maintenance costs will be slightly discounted on Hubs (more on Aircraft's own hub/base, less on other Hubs), thus "Missions" page will offer some more flights to bring aircraft back to their bases for maintenance purposes.

 Since everything is dynamic, maintenance costs are dynamic too.
 Default base price offered is ok for KG and USD/EURO region.
 If you are using LBS or using another currency it may not fit your expectations well.
 Technically the heavier the aircraft (MTOW or last TakeOff Weight if you do not define MTOW at aircraft level), the expensive the maintenance becomes, also the hardness of the landing or the tailstrike effects the price.
 Imagine same ICAO Type or same aircraft landing with -513 ft/min and then with -627 ft/min, prices will not be the same.